 - Backpacks and other packages bigger than a briefcase or handbag are not permitted in the facility.

 To get even more of an idea about what to expect at the show, check out the following official Cirque du Soleil video.
-As you’ll see, Kurios: Cabinet of Curiosities is quite the spectacle and something you really need to see!
+As you’ll see, Luzia is quite the spectacle and something you really need to see!

 The following is a list of suggestions to help you make the most out of your Cirque du Soleil experience.

-- TIP #3: Arrive well in advance of show time as it can take a while to find parking and get through security.
-The Entrance Tent and vendors open 45 minutes before each show and guests can enter the main Grand Chapiteau area starting 30 minutes before the performance.
-The show starts on time and latecomers are allowed in only during specific short breaks, and latecomers in wheelchairs are admitted only at half time during the 25-minute intermission.
+TIP #3: Arrive well in advance of show time as it can take a while to find parking and get through security.
+The Entrance Tent and vendors open about 45 minutes before each show and guests can enter the main Grand Chapiteau area starting 30 minutes before the performance.
+The show starts on time and latecomers are allowed in only during specific short breaks.
+Because of logistical issues, latecomers in wheelchairs are admitted only at half time during the 25-minute intermission (or at least that’s been the case in the past).
 So don’t be late!

-- TIP #6: Tickets to Cirque du Soleil’s Kurios make great Christmas and early-Christmas gifts!
+TIP #6: Tickets to Cirque du Soleil’s Luzia make great Christmas and early-Christmas gifts!

 About Cirque du Soleil